-Settings history collection
+Settings history collection for a DataPower appliance manager

 Use this page to view the settings history for a DataPower appliance manager.
 A settings version is an automatically generated copy of the sharable appliance settings for the master appliance in a managed set.